Pointers to plan a boat trip from Quebec to Florida

 Ideally, there should be at least three people onboard so that handling the numerous locks will be relaxing and safe.
 Remember to have onboard a minimum inventory of spare parts that hopefully will not be necessary but could prove to be very handy. (impellers, diesel filters, air filters, belts, etc)

-A total must and a great start for the trip is the famous guide: ICW, Waterway Guide, Atlantic ICW2015 which covers completely the Intracoastal Waterway.
-Don’t forget to have paper maps, always a plus but should be an obligation for a serious boater.
+A absolute must and a great start for the trip is the famous guide: ICW, Waterway Guide, Atlantic ICW2015 which completely covers the Intracoastal Waterway.
+Don’t forget to have paper maps, it should be an obligation for a serious boater.

 This will be your bible (ICW) throughout your route.
 You will have all the information and pertinent details on the canals you have to follow, stopping points, marinas and much more making the trip a true pleasure.
 But above all, following are suggestions that should be taken into consideration.